 The idea of exercising when you’re depressed seems unreal.
 You often feel much more like staying in bed away from the world.
 As bad as you feel, however, the only way to treat your depression and improve your mood is to get active about your health and wellness.

 Making changes to your diet, exercise, and overall lifestyle will help to restore chemical and hormonal balances and improve your physical health.
-Creating a routine will essentially help you accomplish your goals to fight depression more efficiently.
+Creating a routine will essentially help you accomplish your goals to fight depression and anxiety more efficiently.

 Eat a Balanced Diet